Is your child interested in playing Rep or Dedicated Select baseball as a Burlington Bull for the 2023 season?

 Of course!
 However, coaches prefer that you give them lots of notice so that they can arrange for call-ups if they are short players.
 It is also preferable to have all players available for tournaments.

-We plan to have 3 Minor Peewee teams going to Cooperstown, NY for a week long baseball tournament.
+We plan to have 3 12U teams going to Cooperstown, NY for a week long baseball tournament.
 Because of this special tournament, the team cost for the year per player averages $2,500 to $3,000.
-Fundraising is key for this year and practices are more frequent in preparation for this unique experience for the Minor Peewees.
-If you are selected for a Rep Minor Peewee team, you must attend the Cooperstown tournament.
+Fundraising is key for this year and practices are more frequent in preparation for this unique experience for the 12U players.
+If you are selected for a 12U team, you must attend the Cooperstown tournament.

-With the exception of the Bulls 2007 teams (see below), teams have additional fees to cover tournaments, extra training and tam equipment costs.
+Teams have additional fees to cover tournaments, extra training and team equipment costs.
 Each team will determine a budget once the team is selected.
-These team fees are in addition to Registration and Winter Training fees.
+These team fees are in addition to Registration fees .
 Team fees could range from $300 to $800 per player except for the 12Us going to Cooperstown (see above).

-Select and Rep teams have indoor winter training from January to May of the playing year.
-While we are still determining the format of the Winter training program for 2019, last year each team was assigned 2 sessions of 90 minutes each.
+Teams have indoor winter training from January to end of April of the playing year.
 All players/teams must participate but we understand that it may not be possible to attend all sessions based due to other commitments.